 Prerequisite: 561 or 664 or equivalent.
 Statistical issues and methods for biological, medical and health sciences including: clinical trials, sample size, power, log-linear models, survival analysis, and bioassay.
 Computer applications.

-RESPONSE SURFACE METHODOLOGY 3 credits
+RESPONSE SURFACE METHODOLOGY

-- Prerequisite: 562 or 663 or 665 or equivalent.
-First and second order response designs, effi-cient experimental plans, methods for the analysis, and optimization of response functions. - ADVANCED TOPICS IN STATISTICS 689 1-3 credits May be repeated for a total of six credits) Prerequisite: 651.
-Selected topics in statistics including concepts in order, statistics, advanced inference, sequential analysis, stochastic processes, reliability theory, Bayesian statistics and regression.
+Prerequisite: 562 or 665 or 665 or equivalent.
+First and second order response designs, effi-cient experimental plans, methods for the analysis, and optimization of response functions.
+ADVANCED TOPICS IN STATISTICS 1-3 credits 689

+(May be repeated for a total of six credits) Prerequisite: 651 Selected topics in statistics includ-ing concepts in order, statistics, advanced inference, sequential analysis, stochastic processes, reliability theory, Bayesian statistics and regression.

-SEMINAR IN STATISTICS
+SEMINAR IN STATISTICS 692

-(May be repeated) Prerequisite: permission of advisor.
+1-3 credits (May be repeated) Prerequisite: permission of advisor.
 Seminar-type discussion on topics in statistics leading to supervised research project.
-No more than 2 credits apply to major requirements
+No more than 2 credits apply to major requirements.

-PRACTICUM IN STATISTICS AND MATHEMATICS 1-3 credits Prerequisite: graduate teaching assistant or permission.
+PRACTICUM IN STATISTICS AND MATHEMATICS 695

+Prerequisite: graduate teaching assistant or permission.
 Training and experience in college teaching of statistics.
 May not be used to meet degree requirements.
-May be taken only on a credit/non-credit basis.
+May be taken only on a credit/non-credit basis

-697 INDIVIDUAL READING 1-2 credits (May be repeated for a total of four credits) Prerequisites: graduate standing and permission.
+1-2 credits INDIVIDUAL READING 697 (Way be repeated for a total of four credits) Prerequisites: graduate standing and permission.
 Directed studies in statistics under guidance of selected faculty member.

+MASTER'S RESEARCH

-- MASTER'S RESEARCH (May be repeated) Prerequisite: permission of advisor.
+(May be repeated) Prerequisite: permission of advisor.
 Research in suitable topics in statistics culminating in a research paper.
-No more than 2 credits applicable to major requirements. - MASTER'S THESIS 2 credits (May be repeated for a total of 4 credits) Prerequisite: Permission.
-Properly qualified candi-dates for master's degree may obtain 2-4 credits for research experience which culminates in
+No more than 2 credits applicable to major requirements.

+2 credits (May be repeated for a total of 4 credits) Prerequisite: Permission.
+Property qualified candi-dates for master's degree may obtain 2-4 credits for research experience which culminates in presentation of faculty-supervised thesis.